gifford-lab/GERV/variant-scoring/README.md

 #snp_name BCRANK_1000flank_AF001_1KG
 ```

-+ `model_parentdir`: the parent directory of the raw output of k-mer model
++ `model_parentdir`: the full path to the parent directory of the raw output of k-mer model

 + `expt_name`: the folder name of the raw output of k-mer model.
 So the full path of the k-mer model output is supposed to be $model_parentdir$/$expt_name$/ .
 GERV will automatically parse the input.list file under that directory to get the parameters for that k-mer model.